avinashjava/Python-SDK/README.md

 ## this function will help to reduce to pass session token for other apis.
 This will automate the session token for other apis
 ```
 ### Search Equity & Derivative:
 To search equity, derivatives and commodity scrips based on user provided search symbol and exchange name.
+The search function name is `search_equity_derivative`

 #### Parameters:
 ```python